 In a previous blog we discussed the process of explaining what a mental capacity assessment is, what it involves and why it is important.
 This helps set the scene for the assessment, supporting the individual to know what is going on and why, ensuring they are actively involved in the process and are aware of their rights.
 It also gives the assessor some initial insight into the individual’s ability to process and understand information, while also helping to establish a professional therapeutic working relationship.

-The Mental Capacity Act does not overwrite the need for consent by any means.
-Rather, it safeguards and protects those who are unable to give consent, while further supporting future decisions of those who have mental capacity to anticipate specific decisions.
+I would reflect that every health care professional has a duty to uphold their individual ethical codes of practice within which consent is fundamental.
+The Mental Capacity Act does not overwrite the need for consent.
+Rather, it safeguards and protects those who are unable to give informed consent or decline specific provisions, while further supporting future decisions of those who have mental capacity to anticipate specific decisions.

 Indeed, Mr Justice Hayden advocates this as a core requirement, stating: ‘It seems to me to be fundamental to the assessment process that P is informed of the purpose of the assessment’ LB Wandsworth v M & Ors (2017, EWHC 2435, paragraph 47).